chainables/chainable/README.md

       .withChildren("2.1", "2.2"));
   ```

- - or dynamically, using functional programming by providing a child-extracting lambda -- see the [tree processing example](#tree-processing) example, or more in the [Tree Examples](#tree-examples) section.
+ - or dynamically, using functional programming by providing a child-extracting lambda -- see the [tree processing example](#tree-processing), or more in the [Tree Examples](#tree-examples) section.
 </details>

 ## Overview